-Figure 3.1: River Wiwi and other streams that drain the Kumasi Metropolis

 3.4 Enironmental survey

 3.4.1 Upstream

 The upstream of the river Wiwi was taken at Abbirem Nkwanta in Kumasi .
 The colour of the river varies from time to time, there is low or no fishes present when it rains due to its dirty colour and turbulences.
 During the month of January to March, the river was brown in colour .
 But during April to May the colour of the river was very clear ,as a result high number of aquatic organisms were recorded which includes crabs, fishes and other invertebrates like tadpoles too were present.
 There is a lot of rocks and vegetation present at the midstream but there is also more of anthropogenic activities that goes on around the river .The temperature was recorded in the morning was 31.4º afternoon was 31.2º and evening was 32.5º.
 The length (L) was recorded as 55.62m, mean depth(d) was 0.5m , width(W) was 6.36m .
 The velocity(V) was calculated three times as 0.44, 0.423 and 0.43ms-1 , area(A) was 353.74meter square and discharge (Q) 152.462m2/s